GetMoon2EZ/FiestaOnlinePacketDecoder/README.md

 ## Build instructions

-This project contains submodules, there is should be cloned using:
+This project contains submodules, therefore, it should be cloned using:

 ```bash
 git clone --recursive https://github.com/GetMoon2EZ/FiestaOnlinePacketDecoder